-At Nemko, we have extensive experience for performing thermal shock testing.Thermal shock testing exposes your products to two extreme air temperatures with a rapid transition between.
+At Nemko, we have extensive experience and the latest technology for performing thermal shock testing.Thermal shock testing exposes your products to two extreme air temperatures with a rapid transition between.
 Such exposure will test the expansion rates of parts and components, the bonding strength of various materials.
 Repeated exposure can lead to material fatigue, weaken of bonds, cracks, ruptures, peeling of coating.

 Thermal shock testing is used commonly to evaluate and check the following: